dimpolitik/MovCLUfish/README.md

 R.matlab, kohonen, cluster, aplpack and pracma

+Also, please make R folder found in the present repository, as the current working directory.

 * **Tracking Moving Centroids (TMC)**

 TMC method is run through the *tmc.r* and *visualise_tmc.r* files.